 Step 3: Convert the resulting current source to a voltage source by transformation, and the desired single-source network will be shown as

-The plus-and-minus signs appears in the last equation to include those cases where the sources may not be supplying energy in the same direction.
+The plus-and-minus signs appear in the last equation to include those cases where the sources may not supply energy in the same direction.

 In terms of resistances values:

-In other words, the location of the voltage source and the resulting current may be interchanged without a change in magnitude of current.
-The theorem postulates that the polarity of the voltage source have the same adaptation with the direction of the branch current in each position.
+In other words, the location of the voltage source and the resulting current may be interchanged without a change in the magnitude of the current.
+The theorem postulates that the polarity of the voltage source has the same adaptation with the direction of the branch current in each position.

 - Example: Verify Reciprocity theorem.

-- Interchanging (or reciprocating) the location of I and E in the last figure to demonstrate the validity of the reciprocity theorem.
+- Interchanging (or reciprocating) the location of I and E in the last figure demonstrates the validity of the reciprocity theorem.

-- Tellegen’s theorem is based upon two Kirchhoff’s laws and is also applicable for any lumped network having elements that are linear or non-linear, active or passive, time-varying or time-invariant.
+- Tellegen's theorem is based upon two of Kirchhoff's laws.
+It is also applicable for any lumped network having elements that are linear or non-linear, active or passive, time-varying or time-invariant.

-- If all branch voltages and branch currents satisfies KVL and KCL then
+- If all branch voltages and branch currents satisfy KVL and KCL, then.

-As seen from the last equation, the Tellegen’s Theorem implies the law of energy conservation.“The sum of power delivered by the independent sources to the network elements is equal to the sum of the power absorbed by all the branches of the network.”
+As seen from the last equation, Tellegen's Theorem implies the energy conservation law.
+"The sum of power delivered by the independent sources to the network elements is equal to the sum of the power absorbed by all the network branches."
 So, the application of Tellegen's theorem can be classified as

 - Conservation of energy